 What is a Wart?

 The North Dallas area dermatologists at Dermatology and Skin Cancer Surgery Center understand how embarrassing a wart can be when it is located on a part of the body that is noticeable to others.
 A wart is a benign skin growth that looks and feels like a small, fleshy, grainy pea.
 They can appear almost anywhere on the body, but most commonly are found on the hands, fingers, and around the fingernails.
 They can be caused by the human papilloma virus, also known as HPV, but there are other causes as well.
 The most common types of warts are plantar, flat, and genital.
 Although most warts are considered harmless, once they are discovered, it’s advised that a trained dermatologist remove the wart and provide a treatment regime so that it does not return.
-Patients throughout the greater Dallas area, Rockwall, McKinney and Allen will receive effective wart removal and wart treatments that will eliminate this skin condition, and prevent it from reoccurring.
+Patients will receive effective wart removal and wart treatments that will eliminate this skin condition, and prevent it from reoccurring.

 Symptoms of Warts